-Q: Child nutrition has changed their "carry-over from prior year" time frame to be 30 operating days.
+Q: Child nutrition has changed its "carry-over from prior year" time frame to be 30 operating days.
 This year for our district, 30 operating days would be October 16th.
 Should I count the students that have not returned an application as of Oct 15th in our ASSA snap shot?

-School districts can choose to certify their ASSA Low Income count supported by carryover applications and current year applications received as of October 15, 2013.
-Alternatively, school districts can choose to update their free/reduced counts through the date of final certification of their ASSA (no later than December 16, 2013).
-If they choose to update their low income free/reduced counts through the date of final submission using the current year applications for those students, then no carryover applications should be included.
+A school district can certify its ASSA Low Income count supported by carryover applications and current year applications received as of the count date.
+Alternatively, a school district can update its free/reduced counts through the date of its final ASSA certification.
+If the district chooses to update its low income free/reduced counts through the date of final certification using the current year applications for those students, then no carryover applications can be included.
 Regardless of which option is selected, the final ASSA submission must reflect only students that were counted as "on-roll" on the count date.

 Student in drug rehab

-#8 Home Instruction
+#11 Home Instruction

 Student in juvenile detention